zzkkcc/ns3-wireless-DCF-saturationThroughput/README.md

 	• cxmax: the maximum contention window, it is computed by 2^m*W-1 by Bianchi.
 Default to be 255 (W = 32, m = 3).
 For example, type in ./waf —-run “scratch/project1 —-cwmax=1023”

+	• trafficRate: traffic rate(String) for each node with packet size.
+Default to be 1Mb/s.
+For example, type in ./waf —-run “scratch/project1 —-trafficRate=800kb/s”

 	• trace: bool variable to enable/disable simulator schedule.
 If enabled, user can supervise the aggregate throughput of the access point for each 0.1 second.
 Default to be false.
 For example, type in ./waf —-run “scratch/project1 —-trace=true”

-	2) The simulation will output: a. the time first packet received by ap, b. the time last packet received by ap, c. the average actual throughput into ap.
+	2) The simulation will output:

+	• the time first packet received by ap

+	• the time last packet received by ap

+	• the average actual throughput into ap

-	3) If trace is enabled, terminal will output simultaneous throughput each 0.1 second in the simulation.
+	3) If trace is enabled, terminal will output simultaneous throughput each 0.2 second in the simulation.